logo

 Progress update

-The Government is consulting on a package of national policy reform, including freshwater, during mid-2025.
-DairyNZ’s extensive work in this space means we are well-positioned to respond.
+The Government consulted on a package of national policy reform, including freshwater, over June and July 2025.
+DairyNZ’s extensive work in this space meant we were well-positioned to respond.

-These changes will inform regional planning processes.
-Regional councils must wait for a new NPS-FM or until the end of 2025, whichever comes first, before notifying regional freshwater plans.
+The changes proposed will inform regional planning processes.
+Regional councils must wait for a new NPS-FM or until the end of 2027, whichever comes first, before notifying new regional plans.

 During this pause, we will continue to work with regional councils to improve their evidence base and encourage further engagement with farmers and catchment groups.
 For a summary, see our regional advocacy pages.